 It has an expressive bottom end which, while impressive, never threatens to overpower a track.
 If you were worried Apple might be going a bit too Beats-like in its approach, we're pleased to say your worries are unfounded.

 As you might guess, the HomePod mini has much less oomph compared to the full-size HomePod.
 And yet it quickly becomes apparent that the HomePod Mini comfortably outperforms its size and price.
-It goes much louder than expected – even 75 per cent volume is louder than we imagine most people will regularly want to go in an average-sized living room – without straining.
+It goes much louder than expected – even 75 per cent volume is louder than we imagine most people will regularly want to go in an average-sized living room – and all without straining.

 Apple claims its S5 chip in the HomePod mini analyses the music you play and applies audio processing to optimise loudness, adjust the dynamic range and control the movement of the driver and passive radiators in real time.
 This, Apple claims, allows it to deliver a big sound from such a small device.